SavanJ-Saji/savanjsaji.github.io/README.md

 ## ⚙️ Configurations

 Since this is a public and open-source project, you can make any changes to it.
-If you are a ReactJS developer you can do it easily.
+If you are a ReactJS developer, you can do it easily.
 But if you are a beginner, I have extracted the configurable data into a single directory, so you can edit the files in that directory to configure the entire web application.

 Directory: `/src/data/`